Techniques

 Mössbauer SpectroscopyMössbauer spectroscopy is used for determination of the electronic, magnetic and structural environment of iron.
 More on Mössbauer… |

 NMR SpectroscopyNuclear magnetic resonance (NMR) spectroscopy gives insight into the chemical environment in molecules.
-NMR is routinely used for identification of molecules and assignment of molecular structures.
-The department has 7 recently upgraded Agilent spectrometers that we use. |
+NMR is routinely used for identification of molecules and assignment of molecular structures. |

 Schlenk line + gas addition systemEach hood is equipped with a Schlenk line for handling air-sensitive materials outside of the glovebox.
 One line has a gas addition system that can add a precisely measured amount of a gaseous reactant. |